RolandJBaron/RolandJBaron/README.md

 and my guiding principle is: “Persist until you succeed.”
-Striving for excellence is my utmost priority, especially as I explore my newfound interest in Programming, with a keen eye on a career in Cyber Security.
+Striving for excellence is my utmost priority, especially as I explore my newfound interest in Programming, with a keen eye on a career in Cyber Security.<br>
 I currently reside close to Frankfurt-Main in Germany.

 Contact me:<br>